Grey Wind and Robb Stark - by Amok ©

 A Clash of Kings

-Grey Wind is present when Robb gives peace terms for Cleos Frey; Cleos is visibly scared of him.
-Robb's cavalry slip past the Golden Tooth into the Westerlands using a secret goat track that Grey Wind discovers.
-At the Battle of Oxcross Robb sets Grey Wind on the Lannisters' horses after the Blackfish's scouts cut the horse lines, causing a stampede and a crushing rout of Ser Stafford Lannister's host.
-Rumors circulate that Robb fed Ser Stafford's heart to Grey Wind after the battle.
+Robb's cavalry slip past the Golden Tooth into the westerlands using a secret goat track that Grey Wind discovers.
+At the Battle of Oxcross Robb sets Grey Wind on the Lannisters' horses after Ser Brynden Tully's scouts cut the horse lines, causing a stampede and a crushing rout of Ser Stafford Lannister's host.
+The direwolf kills six or seven men and rumors circulate that Robb fed Stafford's heart to Grey Wind after the battle.

 A Storm of Swords

-Grey Wind goes into battle several more times beside Robb.
-At the Battle of Oxcross he kills six or seven men and a man at both Ashemark and the Crag.
-He does not like the smell of Rolph or Sybell Spicer, which leads Catelyn Tully to urge Robb to send Rolph away.
+Grey Wind goes into battle several more times beside Robb, killing a man at both Ashemark and the Crag.
+He does not like the smell of Ser Rolph or Lady Sybell Spicer, which leads Robb's mother, Lady Catelyn Stark, to urge Robb to send Rolph away.
 However, the fear and disquiet that Sybell and her children show toward Grey Wind leads Robb to send Grey Wind away from him more often than not.
-Robb had believed the direwolves were guardians, but he lost faith in the idea after hearing that Bran and Rickon were killed by Theon Greyjoy at Winterfell.
+Robb had believed the direwolves were guardians, but he loses faith in the idea after hearing that Bran and Rickon were killed by Theon Greyjoy at Winterfell.

-Just before the Red Wedding, Grey Wind senses the Freys' impending betrayal.
-He growls at Lothar Frey and Walder Rivers upon Robb's arrival at the Twins.
-Catelyn urges Robb to trust Grey Wind's instincts, but Robb has him tethered in the stables during Edmure Tully's wedding.
-While the butchery of the Stark forces takes place, Frey men kill Grey Wind, but not before he is released by Raynald Westerling, allegedly killing four Frey wolfhounds and tearing the arm off of a man, even while being shot by crossbows.
-His head is sewn onto Robb's corpse as a final insult to the Starks.
+Arriving at the Twins, Grey Wind growls at Ser Ryman, Ser Edwyn, Black Walder, and Petyr Frey, and Petyr Pimple falls from his scared horse.
+Grey Wind balks at the gatehouse, so Robb has Ser Raynald Westerling keep the direwolf outside of the hall.
+Catelyn urges Robb to trust Grey Wind's instincts, but Robb has him tethered in the stables during Edmure's wedding, since Lord Walder Frey bans the direwolf from his hall.
+While the butchery of the Stark forces takes place in the Red Wedding, Frey men kill Grey Wind, but not before he is released by Raynald, allegedly killing four Frey wolfhounds and tearing the arm off the kennelmaster, even while being shot by crossbows.
+Grey Wind's head is sewn onto Robb's decapitated corpse with Robb's crown nailed atop his head as a final insult to the Starks.

 Quotes about Grey Wind